-- b.
+- a.
+Depending upon funding availability, the Department may purchase library books, children's books, magazines, newspapers, and pamphlets for the library.
+Funds from other sources for this purpose are acceptable.
+Due to space limitations and restrictions, not all facilities are able to hold reading materials like magazines, newspapers, and pamphlets. - b.
 Acquisition of book donations from community partners like Read-To-Me International, Library for the Blind, Hawaii State Library, and other community agencies, are accepted. - c.
 Voluntary cultural presentations and events in partnership with the University of Hawaii's Arts & Culture for the Community Program is acceptable based on availability and prior approval by the facility Warden/Designee. - .2 Books, Pamphlets, and Like Material Selection Policy

 The selection of all library material shall be guided by the ALA, Library Bill of Rights and State of Hawaii Board of Education (Hawaii State Public Library System), Collection Department Policy.
-Books and material selections should be in keeping with the Department's function as a correctional management entity.
+Books and material selections shall be in keeping with the Department's function as a correctional management entity.
 Books and materials may be selected following the example of community schools and public libraries.
 The ALA, Library Bill of Rights will serve as a referral when doubts arise concerning the inclusion of certain material that is purchased, solicited, requested, or donated to correctional library collections.